Seven tips for working with other cultures

 Working across cultures can sometimes be challenging due to differences in work styles, decision-making processes, and timelines.
 Cultivate patience and flexibility, as it may take time to adapt to new ways of working.
 Be willing to compromise and find common ground to achieve shared goals.

-If you are uncertain about cultural norms or expectations, don’t hesitate to seek feedback or clarification from your colleagues or people in your network.
+When working with other cultures, if you are uncertain about cultural norms or expectations, don’t hesitate to seek feedback or clarification from your colleagues or people in your network.
 They can provide valuable insights and guidance to help you navigate unfamiliar situations.

 Remember, working with other cultures is an ongoing learning process.
 Embrace the opportunity to broaden your horizons, challenge your assumptions, and grow both personally and professionally.